Pseudoholomorphic Curves Relative to a Normal Crossings Symplectic Divisor: Compactification: Introduction

 \subsection{Relative stable maps}

-Given a closed symplectic manifold $(X,\om)$ and a submanifold $D\!\subset\!X$, we say $D\!\subset\!X$ is a symplectic submanifold if $\om|_{D}$ is a symplectic structure.
-A (smooth) \textsf{symplectic divisor} is a symplectic submanifold of real codimension $2$.
-For such $D$ (or a smooth divisor in complex algebraic geometry), \textsf{relative} GW theory (virtually) counts pseudoholomorphic maps in $X$ with a fixed contact order $\mfs\!\equiv\! (s_1,\cdots,s_k)\!\in\!\N^k$ with $D$.
-In this theory, we require $J$ to be also \textsf{compatible} with $D$ in the following sense.
+Given a symplectic manifold $(X,\om)$ and a closed submanifold $D\!\subset\!X$, we say $D\!\subset\!X$ is a symplectic submanifold if $\om|_{D}$ is a symplectic structure.
+A (smooth) \textbf{symplectic divisor} is a symplectic submanifold of real codimension $2$.
+For such $D$ (or a smooth divisor in complex algebraic geometry), \textbf{relative} GW theory (virtually) counts $J$-holomorphic curves in $X$ with a fixed contact order $\mfs\!\equiv\! (s_1,\cdots,s_k)\!\in\!\N^k$ with $D$.
+In this theory, we require $J$ to be also \textbf{compatible} with $D$ in the following sense.
 First, we require $D$ to be $J$-holomorphic, i.e. $J(TD)\!=\!TD$.
 This implies, for example, that every $J$-holomorphic map to $X$ from a smooth domain is either mapped into $D$ or intersects $D$ positively in a finite set of points.
-Furthermore, we require $J$ to be integrable to the first order in the normal direction to $D$ in the sense that \bEq{intInnormal_e0} N_J(v_1,v_2)\in T_xD \qquad \forall~x\!\in\!D,~v_1,v_2\!\in\!T_xX,\quad\tn{where } \eEq
+Furthermore, we need to at least require $J$ to be integrable to the first order in the normal direction to $D$ in the sense that \bEq{intInnormal_e0} N_J(v_1,v_2)\in T_xD \qquad \forall~x\!\in\!D,~v_1,v_2\!\in\!T_xX,\quad\tn{where } \eEq